-Notes to Interim Consolidated Balance Sheet
+Notes to Consolidated Interim Balance Sheet

 - 1. Amounts less than one million yen have been omitted. - 2.
-Transactions for trading purposes (seeking gains arising from short-term changes in interest rates, currency exchange rates, or market prices of securities and other market related indices or from variation among markets) are included in "Trading assets" or "Trading liabilities" on the interim consolidated balance sheet on a trade date basis.
+Transactions for trading purposes (seeking gains arising from short-term changes in interest rates, currency exchange rates, or market prices of securities and other market related indices or from variation among markets) are included in "Trading assets" or "Trading liabilities" on the consolidated interim balance sheet on a contract date basis.